1-Page Resumes, Wearing Suits to Interviews & More Outdated Job Search Advice You Shouldn’t Follow

-If 2020 symbolized anything, it was change.
+If 2020 and 2021 symbolized anything, it was change.
 And a big part of that change took place across the job landscape.
 For better or worse, the way we look at and approach careers has changed forever.

 As a result of the pandemic, many companies transitioned their employees to remote positions.
 And while many of those employees will return to in-person work at some point, some will keep working virtually.
 Additionally, a lot of companies started using virtual technology to interview candidates instead of meeting in person, which also may remain the norm in years to come.